Meckel’s Scan for Children

 Many children and adults with a Meckel diverticulum never have any symptoms from it.

-Your child might need a Meckel scan if he or she has symptoms such as pain in the
+Your child might need a Meckel scan if they have symptoms, such as pain in the belly

-belly or blood in the stool.
-Your child’s doctor might recommend a Meckel scan if
+or blood in the stool.
+Your child’s healthcare provider might recommend a Meckel scan

-other tests such as a standard X-ray haven’t found the cause of your child’s bleeding.
+if other tests, such as a standard X-ray, haven’t found the cause of your child’s

-The scan doesn’t find other reasons for digestive bleeds, but it can usually find
+bleeding.
+The scan doesn’t find other reasons for digestive bleeds, but it can usually

-a Meckel diverticulum.
-Your child's healthcare provider may also advise a capsule
+find a Meckel diverticulum.
+Your child's provider may also advise a capsule endoscopy.

-endoscopy.
-For that test, the child swallows a small capsule that takes pictures as
+For that test, the child swallows a small capsule that takes pictures as it goes through

 What are the risks of a Meckel scan for a child?

 A Meckel scan is very safe.
 Risks are very minimal.
 They include having a little bleeding